uni-due-syssec/eth-reentrancy-attack-patterns/README.md

 * <sup>4</sup> However, we crafted a different example for a cross-function re-entrancy attack that is not detected by ECFChecker.
 See the next section for details.
+* <sup>5</sup> In contrast to the other tools Slither works on the Solidity source code level.
+It has a similar policy to Mythril and Securify, i.e. it reports any state update after an external call using either the low-level Solidity `call` or `delegatecall` functions.

 ## Testcase: manual lock